-- 5.311 Gales are indicated on the map by the presence of Gale Markers.
+5.311 Gales are indicated on the map by the presence of Gale Markers.
 Each SW is allocated TWO (2) Gale Markers, marked front and back with their potential Force.
 Use the appropriate side of the appropriate marker.
-As described below, the effects of a Gale extend in a radius, of diminishing intensity, from the Gale Marker. - 5.312 Checking to see if a Wind is a Gale is done during Wind determination, as described in 5.32.
+As described below, the effects of a Gale extend in a radius, of diminishing intensity, from the Gale Marker.

+5.312 Checking to see if a Wind is a Gale is done during Wind determination, as described in 5.32.
 Gales have FOUR (4) possible increments of Force (intensity).

-Exception: in some games, a fifth level Hurricane will appear. - 5.313 At the start of each MPI, the following issues involving Gale are resolved, in the order listed: - Remove any Gale Markers belonging to Winds that are no longer Blowing, or that are otherwise eligible to be removed, per 5.382. - Move all existing Gale Markers, per 5.38.
-(Gales may continue from Impulse to Impulse so long as their SW continues to Blow - see 5.382.) - Place new Gale Markers (5.32) for those Winds that are Gales.
+5.313 At the start of each MPI, the following issues involving Gale are resolved, in the order listed:

+- Remove any Gale Markers belonging to Winds that are no longer Blowing, or that are otherwise eligible to be removed, per 5.382. - Move all existing Gale Markers, per 5.38.
+(Gales may continue from Impulse to Impulse so long as their SW continues to Blow see 5.382.) - Place new Gale Markers (5.32) for those Winds that are Gales. - Check for Loss of Subordination (5.37). - Check for the removal of Auxiliaries (5.373).

-- Check for Loss of Subordination (5.37). - Check for the removal of Auxiliaries (5.373). - Squadrons Fitting Out at Minor Ports must enter the Ready State (5.372).
+• Squadrons Fitting Out at Minor Ports must enter the Ready State (5.372).